pokhareldiwash2000/recipeapp/README.md

 // A user's personal control over creation of posts

+Very important: All the upload to the route below should be  made as form data not application/json

     GET '/api/myposts'
     Query Parameters: cuisine, course, diet, limit
     Description: Get all posts or filter posts by cuisine, course, or diet